ihcsim/promdump/README.md

 to your local `/tmp` folder.
 The download will be skipped if such a file already exists.
 The `-f` option can be used to force a re-download.

-Then the CLI uploads the decompresses the promdump binary to the targeted Prometheus container, via the pod's `exec` subresource.
+Then the CLI uploads the decompressed promdump binary to the targeted Prometheus container, via the pod's `exec` subresource.

 Within the Prometheus container, promdump queries the Prometheus TSDB using the [`tsdb`](https://pkg.go.dev/github.com/prometheus/prometheus/tsdb) package.
-It reads and streams the WAL files, head block and persistent blocks to stdout.
+It reads and streams the WAL files, head block and persistent blocks to stdout, which can be redirected to a file on your local file system.
 To regulate the size of the dump, persistent blocks can be filtered by time range.

-⭐ promdump performs read-only operations on the TSDB.
+⭐ _promdump performs read-only operations on the TSDB._

 When the data dump is completed, the promdump binary will be automatically deleted from your Prometheus container.

-The `restore` subcommand can then be used to copy this compressed file to another Prometheus container.
+The `restore` subcommand can then be used to copy this dump file to another Prometheus container.
 When this container is restarted, it will reconstruct its in-memory index and chunks using the restored on-disk memory-mapped chunks and WAL.

 The `--debug` option can be used to output more verbose logs for each command.